 Elizabeth Renoe.
-This suggests that conditions working for Crofton were dangerous for black and white servants, regardless of enslaved status, to the point where escape was deemed necessary.
+17 This suggests that conditions working for Crofton were dangerous for black and white servants, regardless of enslaved status, to the point where escape was deemed necessary.
 Andrew's advertisement also mentions that he was leased for three months during the summer of 1766 to Joseph Howard in Quebec.
-From the years 1765 to 1767, several businesses of Joseph Howard's partners defaulted on fur trading deals and his business suffered.
+18 From the years 1765 to 1767, several businesses of Joseph Howard's partners defaulted on fur trading deals and his business suffered.
 The following year, Howard was five thousand pounds in debt to the London firm, Brook Watson.
-Therefore, during the time Andrew was leased to Howard, he was likely overworked.
+19 Therefore, during the time Andrew was leased to Howard, he was likely overworked.
 As Andrew neared the average age of first attempt at flight for enslaved men in Montreal, twenty-six, it is likely that he became increasingly frustrated with life in bondage and eventually decided to flee.
+20 men escaped from M'Donnald within a five-year period.
+"Purey" or "Pierdy" was advertised alongside Paul as a fugitive in the City Gazette and Daily Advertiser on 8 May 1792 and 11 May 1792.
+According to M'Donnald, Pierdy had been recently purchased that January and had been owned by M'Donnald for just a few months before making his escape.
+A third black enslaved man, Peter, also fled from William M'Donnald on 6 June 1797 (Figs 5 and 6).
+Like Andrew in Montreal, all three men were being leased to other slaveholders who likely subjected the men to intense labour.
+The renting of an enslaved person was a short-term investment and renters had little cause to maintain an enslaved person's health or consider their longevity.
+Harsh labour conditions probably forced Paul, Pierdy, and Peter to run for their lives.